nanoc/nanoc.app/content/docs/2-installation.md

 If you get a “command not found” error when trying to run `nanoc`, you may have to adjust your `$PATH` to include the path to the directory where Rubygems installs executables.
 For example, on Ubuntu the `$PATH` should include `/var/lib/gems/1.8/bin`.

 The current version of nanoc is is <%= latest_release_info[:version] %>, released on <%= latest_release_info[:date].format_as_date %>.
 You can find the release notes for this version as well as release notes for older versions on the [release notes](/release-notes/) page.

+If you’re on Windows and are using the Windows console, it’s probably a good idea to install the `win32console` gem using <kbd>gem install win32console</kbd> to allow nanoc to use pretty colors when writing stuff to the terminal.